swiftlang/swift-evolution/process.md

 The Core Team manages (or delegates) the evolution process for proposals outside these areas.
 The Core Team also retains the power to override the evolution decisions of workgroups when necessary.

+## Proposals, roadmaps, and visions

+There are three kinds of documents commonly used in the evolution process.

+* An evolution *proposal* describes a specific proposed change in detail.
+All evolution changes are advanced as proposals which will be discussed in the community and given a formal open review.

+* An evolution *roadmap* describes a concrete plan for how a complex change will be broken into separate proposals that can be individually pitched and reviewed.
+Considering large changes in small pieces allows the community to provide more focused feedback about each part of the change.
+A roadmap makes this organization easier for community members to understand.

+  Roadmaps are planning documents that do not need to be reviewed.

+* An evolution *vision* describes a high-level design for a broad topic (for example, string processing or concurrency).
+A vision creates a baseline of understanding in the community for future conversations on that topic, setting goals and laying out a possible program of work.

+  Visions must be approved by the appropriate evolution workgroup.
+This approval is an endorsement of the vision's basic ideas, but not of any of its concrete proposals, which must still be separately developed and reviewed.

 ## Participation

 Everyone is welcome to propose, discuss, and review ideas to improve